 Often, family law deals with families who are fractured and have questions as to what should happen next.
 It takes an attorney with the right knowledge and sensitivity to provide meaningful and healing family law services.
 When approaching a domestic violence protection order, family lawyers must act swiftly and tactfully to ensure their client’s needs are met.
 Otherwise, the impact the order has in subsequent court hearings might be devastating.

 The legal team at Law Offices of Shana E. Thompson are dedicated to providing the kind of legal service that fights for the good of families.
 Our seasoned family law attorneys have devoted themselves to advocating for the futures of parents and children alike, and they have the necessary experience required to fight for your rights.

-If you are the respondent in a domestic violence protection order, contact us today at (206) 712-2756 to schedule a free consultation and strategy session.
+If you are the respondent in a domestic violence protection order, contact us today at (206) 712-2756 to schedule your first consultation and strategy session.
 We are here for you, to fight for you, and to advocate for your future.
 Law Offices of Shana E. Thompson assists clients in the Seattle metropolitan area, including Seattle, Bellevue, Tacoma, Kent, Everett, Renton, and many more cities in the surrounding area.